prajwalmali/AutoWhatsApp/README.md

 ✅ Messages are dynamic means they contain names of each contact you provide and can be changed according to your data like location, college name, company name, etc. This makes the message specific to the receiver.

 ✅ Can be used for spamming your **BEST** friend.
 You can but please don't.
-(Spam me and I will release all your stickers and memes)
+(If you are reading this you know what I will do if You spam me)

 ✅ Colorful CLI/UI.
 (Command Line Interface)/(User Interface)